bweatherson/demons/latest-export.md

 It should be clear enough that there are no pure strategy Nash equilibria for this game.
 The best response to P1 is 2W, but the pair of 2W and P1 is not a Nash equilibrium.
 And the best response to P2 is 1W, but the pair of 1W and P2 is not a Nash equilibrium.

 But of course this game is not a strategic form game, it's an extensive form game.
-Here is the game tree for it.
+Figure \@ref(fig:betting-against-demon-tree) is the game tree for it.

 ```{tikz, betting-against-demon-tree, fig.cap = "The game tree for the betting against the demon example", fig.ext = 'png', cache=TRUE}
 \usetikzlibrary{calc}